 Contact Education and Interpretation

 Alicia manages resources that are used museum-wide such as the Education Art Collection, docents, and interns.
 She writes for the museum's blog and lectures in the areas of Classical, Byzantine, African, and Native North American art.
-She is a fourth-generation Clevelander who grew up taking art classes at CMA, and is an 18-year employee of this venerable institution.
+She is a fourth-generation Clevelander who grew up taking art classes at CMA, and is a 19-year employee of this venerable institution.

 Arielle teaches students all around the world during video conferences in our Distance Learning program.
 She has a degree in Art History from Case Western Reserve University, and has been with the education department for over fifteen years.

 Bethany develops and manages programs for special exhibitions and the permanent collection, including lectures, demonstrations, workshops, and other events such as MIX at CMA First Fridays.
 She holds a Master's degree in art history and museum studies from Case Western Reserve University.

 Caroline directs the Department of Education and Interpretation, focusing on two primary goals: 1) invigorating classroom experiences through object-based educational programs for pre-K-12 and university students, and 2) creating vital experiences with works of art in the galleries through interpretive text, technology, gallery teaching, and public programming for visitors of all ages.
 Caroline received her BA at Carelton College, and her MA and PhD in art history at Rutgers University.
 Her book, Picturing the New Negro: Harlem Renaissance Print Culture and Modern Black Identity (2007), received the Vasari Award from the Dallas Museum of Art in 2008.

 Christina coordinates programs and initiatives with area colleges and universities.
 Her current projects include working on the exhibition of college student artwork Connecting with Caporali and overseeing arts and medicine programs for medical students and medical residents.
 Christina is a doctoral candidate in Art History at Case Western Reserve University.